 - Click Next.
 On the page that appears, click File or File URL tab depending on the upload method:

 - File - click Choose File to select the required OVA file from your file system.
 The yellow infobox will show the maximum file size for OVAs.
-The maximum upload size is pre-configured at Settings > Configuration (the Max upload size field).
+The maximum upload size is pre-configured at Admin > Settings > Configuration (the Max upload size field).
 Click the Upload OVA button.

 - File URL - select this tab if you want to upload OVA from URL and specify the link from which the OVA archive will be uploaded.